jaateixeira/nameit/README.md

 * Habanero (nameIt will try install it if you don't have it)
 * PyMuPDF (nameIt will try install it if you don't have it)

-We suport the ext3, ext4, xfs, zfs, NTFS, APFS, HFS+ and xFAT.
+We suport the ext3, ext4, xfs, zfs, NTFS, APFS, HFS+ and xFAT filesystems.
 Support for FAT32 pending.
 Should work in most modern computers running Linux, macOS and Windows.
+Problems could arise with the use of old  USB flash drives  and SDcard disks in old Linux Kernels.

 # Dependencies